Online Music Therapy

 For emotional regulation, we might explore how different types of music serve different needs.
 Some songs help validate feelings, while others help redirect attention.
 Intentional listening can support nervous system regulation rather than overwhelm.

 Music can also support executive functioning.
-Activities such as learning or working with music, focused listening exercises, or breaking down a process involve selective attention, sequencing, motor coordination, and planning.
-Musical skills are often the same as those used in daily functioning.
+Learning or working with music, focused listening exercises, or breaking a process down into steps all involve selective attention, sequencing, motor coordination, and planning, skills that carry over directly into daily functioning.

 A Collaborative and Affirming Space